Who am I?

 Research

-My research includes the observation and theoretical study of planets with multiple suns.
-Like Tatooine, such exoplanets orbit a pair of stars and these exotic worlds are no longer science fiction or theoretical curiosities.
-The Kepler Space Telescope has discovered more than a dozen binary stars that host at least one circumbinary planet (CBP), where the stellar binary orbit lies completely within the planetary orbit.
+My research focuses on the observation and analysis of planets orbiting multiple suns.
+Similar to Tatooine, these exoplanets revolve around a binary star system and are increasingly recognized as more than mere science fiction or theoretical anomalies.
+The Kepler Space Telescope has identified over a dozen binary stars that host at least one circumbinary planet (CBP), where the much smaller stellar binary orbit lies within the larger planetary orbit.

-Additionally, I am interested in planets that orbit only one star out of the stellar binary.
-The nearest star to the Solar System is Proxima Centauri, which orbits the binary star system Alpha Centauri AB.
-My work explores how an Earth-like planet would orbit either star in the binary and the consequences for life as we know such a world.
+In addition, I am particularly interested in planets that orbit a single star within a binary system.
+Proxima Centauri, the closest star to our Solar System, orbits the binary star system Alpha Centauri AB, which is only ~4 light-years away.
+My research investigates the dynamics of how an Earth-like planet might orbit either star in this system and the resulting implications for potential life there.

-I also investigate dynamical processes that could have occurred in the early Solar System.
-For example, current theories suggest that the Moon formed from a giant impact between two protoplanets and I am interested in the dynamical state of the early Solar System leading up to such an event.
-Moreover, the giant planets are likely to have substantially changed their orbits within the early Solar System, where the degree of movement is recorded in the small body populations of the Asteroid or Kuiper Belts.
+Moreover, I examine the dynamic processes that may have transpired in the early Solar System.
+Current theories propose that the Moon formed from a significant impact between two protoplanets, prompting my interest in the dynamical state of the early Solar System leading up to this event.
+Additionally, it is likely that the giant planets underwent considerable orbital changes during this period, with such movements reflected in the small body populations of the Asteroid and Kuiper Belts.

 Teaching

-These students have presented their research results at a meeting of the American Astronomical Society and/or published our findings in a major Astronomical research journal.
-At the University of Nebraska at Kearney, I taught undergraduate students as a visiting Assistant Professor, where I developed both lecture and lab curricula for non-physics majors to help build their knowledge and confidence.
+At the University of Nebraska at Kearney, I taught undergraduate students, as a visiting Assistant Professor, developing lecture and lab curricula for non-STEM majors to enhance their knowledge and confidence.